Deep energy retrofit explained

 permitting, inspection and construction labor.

-It is important to note that, for example, an overtime retrofit project could be able to stipulate the occupants' need over the time but could perform sub-optimal technically.
+It is important to note that, for example, an overtime retrofit project could be able to stipulate the occupants' need but could perform sub-optimal technically.
 It could also prove to be costlier.
-There's a lack of tools to execute over-time projects efficiently.
+There is a lack of tools to execute over-time projects efficiently.

 Strategies to increase success

-Detailed planning must be inculcated from the very beginning.
+Detailed planning must be inculcated from the beginning.
 It is recommended to include post-occupancy evaluation at each stage of implementation to deal with modifications required in future stages.
-Home performance should be tracked at each stage either using utility bills or feedback devices.
+Home performance should be tracked at each stage using utility bills or feedback devices.
 This helps in achieving the set-target for energy consumption.
-It must be kept in mind to implement building envelope and passive design elements before making major Heating, ventilation, and air conditioning (HVAC) and technology investments.
-This will help to reduce the load parameters for Heating, ventilation, and air conditioning (HVAC) design.
+It must be kept in mind to implement building envelope and passive design elements before making major heating, ventilation, and air conditioning (HVAC) and technology investments.
+This will help to reduce the load parameters for heating, ventilation, and air conditioning (HVAC) design.
 The technology investments should also come later to have an innovation advantage.
-Over-time retrofits, thus can be guided by these strategies to overcome the challenges and achieve success.
+Over-time retrofits can be guided by these strategies to be successful.

 Design and Construction Process

-Deep energy retrofit project has different phases governing them – pre-panning, project planning, construction, test out.
-The beacon for the design and construction process in deep energy retrofit projects is a set of defined project needs, opportunities, goals and objectives.
-This completely determines the overall project.
+Deep energy retrofit projects have different phases governing them – pre-panning, project planning, construction, and test out.
+For the design and construction process, a set of defined project needs, opportunities, goals and objectives should be created.
+This determines the overall project.
 Walker et al. provide design and construction process guidance which can be followed flexibly in deep energy retrofit projects in residential homes.

 Design and Construction Phases!1